Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Hypergraph Line Expansion ( )

 \subsection{Entity Projection}

-In this section, we define the projection matrices for hypergraph entities (i.e., vertices and hyperedges) for the topological map from $G_H=(V, E)$ to $G_l=(V_l, E_l)$.

-In $G_l$, each line node $(v,e)$ could be viewed as a vertex with hyperedge context or a hyperedge with vertex context, which means that it encodes part of the vertex (related to that hyperedge) or part of the hyperedge (related to that particular vertex).
+In this section, we define the projection and back-projection matrices for hypergraph entities (i.e., vertices and hyperedges) between the topological map from $\calG_H=(\calV, \calE)$ to $\calG_l=(\calV_l, \calE_l)$.
+In $\calG_l$, each line node $(v,e)$ could be viewed as a vertex with hyperedge context or a hyperedge with vertex context.
 In a word, the \emph{line expansion} creates information linkage in the higher-order space.